amir734jj/stream-subscription-api/README.md

 # streaming-subscription-api

-By providing an Url and Access Token, this website rips the stream or partitions the stream into .mp3 file and subsequently uploads the song to a service (ftp, dropbox or etc.)
+By providing an Url and Access Token, this website rips the IceCast stream or partitions the stream into .mp3 file and subsequently uploads the song to a service (ftp, dropbox or etc.)

 This service is free, we do not own the ripped `.mp3` files and we do not store them, only store them in your file sharing service.